ekomsSavior/Jam_fi/payloads/payloads_README.md

 - **`keylogger_beacon.py`** –  A Python keylogger beacon that connects to your server.
 To use it, listen on the defined port or modify it to suit your lab.
 Best for staged post-exploitation or testing EDR evasion.

+- **`reverse_shell.zip`** –  A zipped Bash reverse shell.
+When the victim extracts and runs it, it connects back to your terminal.
+You must run `sudo nc -lvnp 4444` before the victim opens it to catch the shell.

 All payloads are delivered via `http://10.0.0.1` by JamFi’s MITM module when you choose Option 11 and a payload from the list.
 Logs from keystrokes and page visits are saved to `loot/keystroke_log_*.txt` and `loot/session_log_*.txt`.
 You do not need to change the IP — JamFi handles it.
 Just make sure you’re listening or serving the next stage where needed.